MdWahiduzzamanEmon/Link-sharing-app/README.md

 - Profile - View the profile of the user.
 Added drag and drop feature to change user profile picture.
 - Preview - Preview the profile of the user and add link share to the profile.
 - Logout - Logout from the application.
+- validation - Added validation in the frontend and backend.

 ### Register